chayleaf/notlua/README.md

 right place!
 Now you can also write them in Nix!

 features:
-- TYPE SYSTEM (well, only those types which can be checked are checked)
+- TYPE SYSTEM (well, only those types that can be checked are checked)
 - it accidentally looks like lisp
 - first-class Neovim support
 - that's about it?